Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-05-14-healing-the-heart-chakra-the-transformative-power-of-341-hz-pure-tone.md

 tweet-title: Healing the Heart Chakra - The Transformative Power of 341 Hz Pure Tone
 tweet-description: 341 Hz is a pure tone frequency specifically tuned to activate and cleanse the Anahata chakra, or heart chakra.
 date: 2023-05-14
-keywords: frequency benefits, Brain Beats, Frequencies, Brain wave entrainment, sound therapy, pure tone, 341 Hz, Heart Chakra
+keywords: frequency benefits, Brain Beats, Frequencies, brainwave entrainment, sound therapy, pure tone, 341 Hz, Heart Chakra
 ---

 ## What is 341 Hz?